 - Document management is supported with server-based integration.

 To work with the document management capabilities of SharePoint from within Common Data Service, you must:

-You must enable the document management functionality in model-driven apps in Dynamics 365 by using server-based SharePoint integration.
-Server-based SharePoint integration allows model-driven apps in Dynamics 365 and SharePoint Online to perform a server-to-server connection.
+You must enable the document management functionality in model-driven apps by using server-based SharePoint integration.
+Server-based SharePoint integration allows model-driven apps and SharePoint Online to perform a server-to-server connection.
 The default SharePoint site record is used by the portal.
-For information on how to enable document management functionality in model-driven apps in Dynamics 365, see Set up model-driven apps in Dynamics 365 to use SharePoint Online.
+For information on how to enable document management functionality in model-driven apps, see Set up model-driven apps to use SharePoint Online.

 Step 2: Set up SharePoint integration from Power Apps Portals admin center

 To use the document management capabilities of SharePoint, you must enable SharePoint integration from the Power Apps Portals admin center.